-The HTSRC curates and annotates both a small molecule library and a comprehensive library of open reading frames (human lenti/ORFEome).
+The HTSRC curates and annotates a small molecule library containing 276,560 unique structures.

 In order to benchmark the diversity of our small molecule library, we have performed a principal component analysis using molecular fingerprint descriptors.
 We have compared our library to a comprehensive database of 5.6 million commercially available screening compounds.
 Over 79% of the variance of these structures can be described with the "diversity space" plotted in the below figure, and the scatter in the plot suggests that the Rockefeller University library (170,000 compounds, black spots) is reasonably diverse as compared to the large comprehensive catalogue of commercially available screening compounds (5.6 million compounds, beige spots).

 Designed for rapid re-synthesis and analog generation to fully support active hits with medicinal chemistry lead optimization, computer-aided drug discovery, further parallel synthesis, analytical services, as well as scale-up and re-supply capabilities.

 A diverse set of natural products and semi-synthetic natural products selected to expand the structural diversity of the HTSRC collection.